Most interesting landmarks of Burma

 Described landmarks of Burma

-Comparatively seldom visited by foreign tourists, Burma (Myanmar) though is gorgeous, very diverse country with rich cultural and natural heritage.
+Comparatively seldom visited by foreign tourists, Burma (Myanmar) though is a gorgeous, very diverse country with rich cultural and natural heritage.

 Many little known landmarks are out of reach to general tourists and – possibly – not discovered yet, but some of those which are known better, belong to most surprising landmarks in the world.